Eric Tipton: Professional baseball career

 In 501 games in seven seasons, Tipton posted a .270 batting average (439-for-1626) with 212 runs, 22 home runs, 151 RBI and 223 bases on balls.
 He finished his career with a .977 fielding percentage as an outfielder.

 Coaching career

 During his off-season from baseball, Tipton was initially freshman football coach beginning in 1939 and in 1946 became an assistant football coach at The College of William & Mary.
-From 1953–57 he served as W&M's baseball prior to moving to West Point in 1957, where he was the lightweight football coach and baseball team head coach at the United States Military Academy.
+From 1953–57 he served as W&M's baseball coach prior to moving to West Point in 1957, where he was the lightweight football coach and baseball team head coach at the United States Military Academy.
 In 20 seasons at West Point, his baseball teams were 234–201–5 and won three league titles.
 His lightweight football teams were 104–14–1 for a .878 winning percentage with 13 league titles.

 Honors

 For his athletic ability as a student Tipton was named to the Duke University Athletic Hall of Fame in 1976 in the second induction year.
 He joined the William & Mary Athletic Hall of Fame in 1989 after serving as a coach from 1939–1957 and, at the time, was one of few non-William & Mary graduation coaches inducted.
 Tipton was named to the Army Sports Hall of Fame (at the United States Military Academy) in 2005 in the second induction year; he was the first two-sport head coach honored at West Point.
 Tipton was inducted into the Virginia Sports Hall of Fame in 1978.